 The deepest hole dug by man is over 12 km deep

-The Kola Superdeep Borehole has a depth of 12,261 meters, thats once and a half the size of Everest, or deeper than the Mariana trench.
+The Kola Superdeep Borehole has a depth of 12,261 meters — that’ s one and a half Everest long, or deeper than the Mariana trench.

 The borehole also led to some interesting discoveries, including a massive amount of hydrogen, so massive that the mud was actually “boiling” with it.